 Who says that cake can’t be breakfast?
-This recipe for Blueberry Oatmeal Cake is a crowd-pleasing breakfast recipe.
+This Blueberry Oatmeal Cake recipe makes a fun crowd-pleasing breakfast.

 Cake?
 For breakfast?
 Sure, it sounds a little wacky but this breakfast cake is perfect for mornings.
 Just say yes, and whip up this easy Blueberry Oatmeal Cake.
-It’s a tender, moist cake dotted with juicy blueberries.
+It’s a tender, moist cake — a mix between a baked oatmeal and cake, really — dotted with juicy blueberries.

 When blueberries are in season (July and August in many areas!), this is fantastic with fresh berries.
-For a slightly tarter take on things, try wild blueberries in it.
+Either high bush blueberries or wild blueberries will work.
+Your choice.

 When blueberries aren’t in season, frozen ones work perfectly in this recipe too.
 So really, you can enjoy this breakfast cake all year round.